-The following recommendations in the Study facilitate management of the tourist accommodations inventory and address the influence of STVRs on the long-term housing market.
+The following recommendations in the Study facilitate management of the tourist accommodations inventory and to address the influence of STVRs on the long-term housing market.
 Specific recommendations for this topic include:

-Limit the total number of STVRs at any given time.

-10. Create a mechanism to reduce allowed permits when directed by City Council.
+- 9. Limit the total number of STVRs that may be permitted within the City at any given time. - 10.
+Create a mechanism to reduce allowed permits and/or discontinue an allowance for STVRs when directed by City Council.